Contemporary Christian “worship songs” we should avoid

 Bottom line, don’t be the crowd

-Jesus told His disciples to seek God, not for food the perish but that which endures to eternity.
+Jesus told His disciples to seek God, not for food that perishes but that which endures to eternity.
 We worship God because He is worthy!
 Period.

 Jesus answered, “Very truly I tell you, you are looking for me, not because you saw the signs I performed but because you ate the loaves and had your fill.”